 “Cycling during the lockdown saved my life” – Cycle Buddies service-user.

-Huge thanks to Wesport, Solon Coronavirus Community Fund, Bristol Older People’s Forum, BUPA UK Foundation and The Sir Jules Thorn Charitable Trust for funding our Cycle Buddies project.
+Huge thanks to Wesport, Solon Coronavirus Community Fund, Bristol Older People’s Forum, BUPA UK Foundation and The Sir Jules Thorn Charitable Trust for your support towards our Cycle Buddies project.

 *All names have been changed to protect identity.
 The people pictured above are not featured in this article.
 Photo credit: Michael Dennis.